All the ingredients for a great winter experience...

 Explore Gabet Lake

-Using an Explora device that you can rent at low cost, discover the secrets of a typical Laurentian forest.
+Discover the secrets of a typical Laurentian forest.
 Take a break at the blind overlooking the lake and enjoy nature’s wonders while hiking the 3-km Lac Gabet Trail.
 Allow about an hour and a half to cover this intermediate trail.